-The company has developed its unique technology around sulfur based cathode materials, highly stable electrolyte systems and anode made of Lithium metal and intercalation materials.
+OXIS has developed its unique technology around sulfur based cathode materials, highly stable electrolyte systems and anode made of Lithium metal and intercalation materials.

-OXIS is based on the Culham Science Centre in Oxfordshire where the original Lithium-Ion batteries were first developed and prototyped.
+We are based on the Culham Science Centre in Oxfordshire where the original Lithium-Ion batteries were first developed and prototyped.
 We have well equipped laboratories with state of the art equipment and large dry room facilities.

 What we do